 A 35-year old Nigerian was arrested on Sunday outside his home on Ko Pha Ngan.
 Police found 10 grams of cocaine as well as cash and notebooks containing details for his drug network.
 The arrest of Ezihe Collins in the beautiful island in Surat Thani province followed the arrest there on October 23rd of 39-year-old Italian Naomi Cometto also for drug dealing.
 Mr Collins has reportedly being transferred to Bang Kwang Prison in Bangkok while awaiting criminal trial.

 Following a string of arrests involving foreigners involved in criminality on Thailand’s popular southern islands, the Head of Thailand’s immigration Bureau announced this week that a renewed campaign against foreign nationals breaking Thai laws has begun and will be escalated to protect the country’s tourism industry.

-Thai police authorities have, in recent days, renewed their drive to detect and remove foreign criminality in the country with a hard-hitting statement from the Head of the Immigration Bureau, Lieutenant General Sompong Chingduang on Tuesday.
-He warned that the present ramping up of police activity was only the beginning.
+Thai police authorities have, in recent days, renewed their drive to detect and remove foreign criminality in the country with a hard-hitting statement from the Head of the Immigration Bureau Lieutenant General Sompong Chingduang on Tuesday.
+He warned that the current ramping up of police activity was only the beginning.

 Focus on Thailand’s popular southern tourist islands

 The focus of the campaign seems, at least at the outset, to be on the south of the country, in particular, the popular island destinations with western foreigners of Ko Samui, Koh Pha Ngan and Ko Tao.

 In the last week or so there have been a number of high profile arrests involving western foreigners involved in crime including an Italian arrested for drug dealing after drugs were found at his traditional raised home on Ko Pha Ngan.